gilnobrega/farmr/README.md

 # ChiaBot

 A discord bot that monitors your chia farm summary and sends notifications when blocks are found and new plots are completed.
-Client is available for Linux and Windows.
+The ChiaBot client is available for Linux and Windows.
+You can interact with the bot in [ChiaBot playground](https://discord.gg/fPjnWYYFmp) discord server.

 ## Installation
 Download this repository, then proceed with the following platform-specific instructions: